CoopHive/alkahest-docs/alkahest-obsidian/Examples/Negotiation/Compute Marketplace.md

 In this model, an agent receives a message within a certain context and is responsible for responding with a subsequent message updating the negotiation state.
 In addition to the current scheme state, the context includes, for example, the agent's role (buyer or seller), previous negotiation messages, on-chain states.

-In a compute marketplace, in particular, we can imagine a scenario where a resource provider agent (Agent A) offers compute power, and a client agent (Agent B) seeks to utilize that compute power to perform a predifined task:
+In a compute marketplace, in particular, we can imagine a scenario where a resource provider agent (Agent A) offers compute power, and a client agent (Agent B) seeks to utilize that compute power to perform a predefined task:

 - Message: Agent B sends a request message, including details like the amount of compute power required, duration constraints, proposed price and validation scheme.